SaraHackle/kennels-econolines/README.md

 # Nashville Kennels

+This project was the beginning of my full understanding of React and reinforced my knowledge of JavaScript

+## My Contributions to this project

+* Assigning employees to a location
+* Diplaying Animal and Employee count for each location
+* Displaying Animal Care Count and Location on Employee Page
+* Restricting the fire option to only a user logged in as an Employee
+* Routing Locations

 ## Deployed Working App

 You can visit the [deployed Nashville Kennels application](https://kennels.nss.team) to see how the application should work.